LyonHunchoNganga/smart-goal-planner/README.md

 npm run dev
 ```

-This will start the Vite development server at `http://localhost:5173`.
+This will start the Vite development server at provided server

 ### 4. (Optional) Run the JSON Server